dawei-hu/dengue-fever-case-prediction/README.md

 - A custom dual-linear regression model was designed to improve prediction accuracy by combining seasonal trend modeling with residual prediction based on environmental lag features.
 The model first captures seasonal patterns in dengue cases using linear regression on time features, then fits the residuals with environmental features to refine the overall forecast.

 ## Results
-The final model achieved high accuracy with a Mean Absolute Error (MAE) of 18.33 and ranked 155th in DrivenData DengAI competition.
+The final model achieved high accuracy with a Mean Absolute Error (MAE) of 18.33 and ranked 155th in the DrivenData DengAI competition.

 <img src="img/score.png" alt="Submission score" width="300">